felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/connect-hubrise.md

   description: See how to connect your iKentoo EPOS to HubRise to receive orders from all your connected apps.
 Connection is simple.
 ---

-## Prerequisites

-To establish the connection, iKentoo Bridge requires:

-- iKentoo / Lightspeed Restaurant K-Series EPOS.
-- The "iKentoo 3.0 by Lightspeed" application installed on your iPad.
-- A HubRise account set up with the locations to connect.
-For more information about accounts and locations, see the [HubRise User Guide](/docs/getting-started/#accounts-and-locations).

 Before you connect to HubRise, contact Lightspeed support on [k-series.support@lightspeedhq.com](mailto:k-series.support@lightspeedhq.com) and ask them to enable the integration with HubRise.
 The connection can be established, but data will not flow from HubRise to Lightspeed K-Series until they activate the API.

 ## Connection